 - One of the primary danger of mobile payments and online transactions is the fear of exchanging money online.
 With more secure APIs for apps, a standardised interface across banks and integration of bio metric authentication into the app itself can help mobile wallet apps to pull in more consumers who have remained skeptical till now.

 - Wearables is a booming industry and so are contactless payment procedures like Apple Pay and Samsung Pay.
-One of the primary pull factor of the online wallets has been the ease of use and convenience attached to being able to pay by just a few taps and clicks.
+One of the primary pull factors of the online wallets has been the ease of use and convenience attached to being able to pay by just a few taps and clicks.
 By integrating NFC-based payment solutions, we can make that process that much seamless by reducing the payment procedure to just one tap.

 - 60% of all shopping and 50% of all travel related queries in India for the year 2015 originated from mobiles.
 This just goes to show how big a part mobile is playing in the modern Indian e-commerce scene.
 If mobile wallets can connect themselves intrinsically with the e-commerce sites, there is a wealth of growth opportunity in that sphere just waiting to be exploited.